John E. Mack

-John Edward Mack (October 4, 1929 – September 27, 2004) was an American psychiatrist, writer, and professor and the head of the department of psychiatry at Harvard Medical School.
-In 1977, Mack won the Pulitzer Prize for his book A Prince of Our Disorder on T.E.
-Lawrence.
+John Edward Mack (October 4, 1929 – September 27, 2004) was an American psychiatrist, writer, and professor of psychiatry.
+He served as the head of the department of psychiatry at Harvard Medical School from 1977 to 2004.
+In 1977, Mack won the Pulitzer Prize for his book A Prince of Our Disorder on T. E. Lawrence.

-As the head of psychiatry at Harvard Medical School, Mack's clinical expertise was in child psychology, adolescent psychology, and the psychology of religion.
+Mack's clinical expertise was in child psychology, adolescent psychology, and the psychology of religion.
 He was also known as a leading researcher on the psychology of teenage suicide and drug addiction, and he later became a researcher in the psychology of alien abduction experiences.

 Early life, education and military service

-Mack was born in New York City, to an academic, German Jewish family.
+Mack was born in New York City to an academic German Jewish family.
 His father, the historian Edward Clarence Mack (1904–1973), was a professor at CUNY, while his mother Eleanor Liebmann Mack (1905–1930) died while John was an infant.
-After his mother died, his father remarried the economist Ruth P. Mack, through which he had a half-sister, Mary Lee Ingbar, a pioneer of computer analysis who became a professor at Dartmouth College and University of Massachusetts Medical School.
-Growing up, his father would read the Bible to John and his sister, but as a work of culture or literature.
-Mack graduated from the Horace Mann-Lincoln School in 1947 and Phi Beta Kappa from Oberlin in 1951, and received his medical doctorate degree cum laude from Harvard Medical School in 1955.
+After his mother died, his father married the economist Ruth P. Mack, through which he had a half-sister, Mary Lee Ingbar, a pioneer of computer analysis who became a professor at Dartmouth College and University of Massachusetts Medical School.
+As John grew up, his father would read the Bible to him and his sister, but as a work of culture or literature.
+Mack graduated from the Horace Mann-Lincoln School in 1947 and Phi Beta Kappa from Oberlin in 1951 and received his medical doctorate degree cum laude from Harvard Medical School in 1955.
 Mack subsequently interned at the Massachusetts General Hospital and trained as a psychiatrist at the Massachusetts Mental Health Center.

 In 1959, Mack joined the United States Air Force, serving as a medic in Japan, where he rose to the rank of captain.
-In 1961 he returned from military service in Japan, continuing at the Massachusetts Mental Health Center and Boston Psychoanalytic Society and Institute receiving certification in child and adult psychoanalysis and psychotherapy.
-From 1964 Mack returned to Harvard Medical School, becoming a full professor at Harvard in 1972.
-In 1977, he became the Head of Psychiatry at Harvard Medical School, which position he occupied until his death in 2004.
+In 1961, he returned from military service in Japan, continuing at the Massachusetts Mental Health Center and Boston Psychoanalytic Society and Institute, receiving certification in child and adult psychoanalysis and psychotherapy.
+From 1964, Mack returned to Harvard Medical School, becoming a full professor at Harvard in 1972.
+In 1977, he became the chairman of the executive committee of Psychiatry at Harvard Medical School, which position he occupied until his death in 2004.

 Mack published over 150 scientific articles and eleven books in his career.
 As department head at Harvard Medical School, he worked primarily in the field of child and adolescent psychology.
-He worked on treating suicidal patients, and published research on heroin addiction.
+He worked on treating suicidal patients and published research on heroin addiction.
 The dominant theme of his life's work at Harvard had been the exploration of how one's perceptions of the world affect one's relationships.
 He addressed this issue of "world view" on the individual level in his early clinical explorations of dreams, nightmares and teen suicide, and in A Prince of Our Disorder, his biographical study of the life of British officer T. E. Lawrence, for which he received the Pulitzer Prize for Biography in 1977.